ungoogled-software/ungoogled-chromium/docs/developing.md

 Development is focused on `master`, and any changes in there should not break anything unless platforms break during a Chromium version rebase.

-Features that require some time to achieve completion must be done in a separate branch.
-Once it is ready, then it can be merged into `master` and the branch should be removed.
+Larger feature changes or hotfixes must be done in a separate branch.
+Once they are ready, then a Pull Request can be made onto `master` (for contributors with write access, merging directly via a git client is fine).
+After the branch is merged, it should be removed.

 ## Adding command-line flags and `chrome://flags` options